Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart.md

 Follow the prompts displayed.

 When installation is complete, refer to `README.md` in the installation directory for more information on your test network.
-Optionally refer to the walkthrough above
+Optionally, refer to the walk-through above.